andosteinmetz/andosteinmetz.github.io/README.md

 - Music
 - A page devoted to my web design business

+My aims for the site are for it to be:
+- easy and fun to maintain and update. i'd like not to have to make many decisions when i want to add something.
+- fun to visit
+- easy to navigate
+- flexible, so i can play around with it as suits my fancy
+- relatively simple

 I am currently considering the following methods of organization:

 1. Blogform - everything in a chronological list